DAIMAXKYUREM/Emotion-detection-audio-video/README.md

 A Hugging Face account

-Clone the Repository git clone https://github.com/ArtExists/Emotion_Det cd Emotion_Det
+Clone the Repository git clone https://github.com/DAIMAXKYUREM/Emotion-detection-audio-video cd Emotion-detection-audio-video

 Install Dependencies Install all the required Python libraries using the requirements.txt file.